FAIRODDS

 What Do Betting Odds Mean?

-1. How much you can win - Your potential profit from a bet
+1. Your potential winnings - The profit you stand to make from a successful bet

 American Odds Explained

-American odds (also called moneyline odds) use positive (+) and negative (-) numbers.
+American odds (sometimes called moneyline odds) utilize positive (+) and negative (-) numbers to indicate favorites and underdogs.

 Positive Odds (+)